fkarg/fkarg.github.io/_posts/getting-things-done.md

 ### Foreword

+Most self-help books are not worth reading multiple times, since they rarely provide more than dressed-up common sense, most of which is forgotten in the next week.

+This book is different, mainly because of these three qualities:
+- Practicality (no complete turn-your-life-around suggestions)
+- Open-ended adaptability (everyone slightly adapts it in his own way, as already found out)
+- Quality (many real-life examples cited, recommendations based on experiences he has made personally)

+### Introduction to the Revised Edition

+Overall, it's a total rewrite based on his better understanding of the topic.
+The fundamental principles and core techniques did not need to change, however.

+Specifically new:
+- It's more about general requirenments for software, not specific software tools
+- How to apply GTD in a 27/7 world
+- The globalization of the technique (whatever that means)
+- Before, it has been received as 'too much information at once', it has been tried to slightly mitigate that, and split into more seperate steps
+- Recent cognitive science findings validating the approach

+All in all it is still a new book, every time it is read.
+It's a collective gold mine of efficiency that just works - everyone has some habits for that, but (major) changes might be uncomfortable and even wreck havoc (if the changes cannot keep up with requirements in the moment).

+The techniques allow you to be more 'in the moment'.

+> This is the vaccination against day-to-day firefighting (the so-called urgent
+> and crisis demands of any given workday) and an antidote for the imbalance
+> many people bring upon themselves.

 ## Part 1: The Art of Getting Things Done

 ### 1 A New Practice for a New Reality